 It was a different Cambodia he returned to.
 Cambodian freedom fighters and French soldiers were killing each other daily.
 It wasn’t quite full-scale war, but its presence was clearly felt.
 It affected life in large areas of the country.

-Saloth Sar travelled to his home village outside Kompong Thom.
+Saloth Sar traveled to his home village outside Kompong Thom.
 His return was a shock to him.
 In an interview not long before his death he remembered: “[At the terminus], someone—one of the cyclo-pousses—called out to me: ‘Oh, you’re back!’
 I looked, and it was one of my uncles.
 He asked me: ‘Do you want a ride home?’
 I was so shocked!
 That man used to have land, buffaloes, everything.
 I wept to see him like that.
 I rode home with him, and over the next month or so I talked with [other] relatives who had also lost everything.
 The Cambodian countryside was being pauperized.
 Having lived in Europe, seeing these things hurt my heart.”

 [History, if you will]